dantosXD/coastaldraftlines/src/pages/index.md

   - type: section_grid
     title: Commercial or Residential installation
     section_id: services
+    subtitle: >-
-    subtitle: 'We will install best draft systems in your devlopment,'
+      We will install best draft systems in your devlopment, business, office, or home
     col_number: two
     is_numbered: true
     grid_items: